saltstack/salt/doc/topics/pillar/index.rst

 .. note:: Storing sensitive data

-    Unlike state tree, pillar data is only available for the targetted minion specified by the matcher type.
+    Unlike state tree, pillar data is only available for the targeted minion specified by the matcher type.
 This makes it useful for storing sensitive data specific to a particular minion.